 Mike D’Elena has been working for himself for 15 years, first with a custom apparel company, then in real estate, with some overlap between.

 He’s used to a sales cycle, and he’s used to hustling — “… because if you don’t, you don’t make money.”
 In the last few years, as branch manager for a realty company, he’s hired six staff members to specialize in areas that free up some of his time.
+This was all thanks to his real estate marketing plan.

 But that taught him another valuable lesson: “If you work less but don’t do anything with the time that opens up, it’s pointless.”
 Mike credits a business coach with helping him track and optimize his time, and he’s willing to share what he’s learned with you.